Shocking video shows man in alligator habitat at Florida Busch Gardens

 A few moments later, the man jumps back over two fences that block guests from the gators.

-Busch Gardens told News Channel 8 that the man violated park policy with “complete disregard for the safety of himself, our employees and our animals.”
+Busch Gardens said that the man violated park policy with “complete disregard for the safety of himself, our employees and our animals.”

 The park said there is clear “Do Not Enter” signage and multiple barriers indicating the habitat was a restricted access area.